I’ll be honest, I enjoy YA fiction, even though, I am no longer included in the targeted demographic and haven’t been for

 My Fucking Thoughts: Okay, so if Stevie Bell is the true crime teenager version of myself, then Tessa Hart is “the obsessed with a celebrity, stuck inside her room” version of myself.
 Oh my lort, you guys, I was such a weirdo in high school!
-Besides the stuff I couldn’t help (namely depression), I was a totally obsessive-personality weirdo.
+Besides the stuff I couldn’t help (namely depression), I have a totally obsessive personality that I couldn’t get a grip on as a teenager.
+It’s hard growing up a Scorpio.
 It’s a good thing John Mayer didn’t turn out to be my soulmate, because I’m telling you there are people out there who have a lot of compromising information on me, re: how I behaved because of him.
 It’s not good.
 Not good at all.

 🔪One Of Us Is Lying by Karen M. McManus